JamieB92/portfolio-project-two/README.md

 # Home Page
-* When the vistor first arrives to on the page they will see bacground image of Geralt and loads in the title from the the top and slowly fades in the information.
+* When the vistor first arrives to on the page they will see background image of Geralt and loads in the title from the the top and slowly fades in the information.
 * Within the page contents it gives the user information about the site and explains what the quiz is about. <br>
 * The page also shows the users previous go at the quiz if they have already done the  quiz before. <br>
 * Whilst on the page it allows the user to start the game from this page. <br>